 “A survey should be an integral part of an overall company, division or business unit strategy.
 As such, the survey has to reflect the strategic intent and what the company is ready to act on,” adds Lior Arussy of Strativity Group.
 “It is the starting point that dictates the fate and effectiveness of every survey.
 As with any dialogue, what you are seeking to achieve will dictate the tone and quality of discussion.”

-See the previous article on MyCustomer.com about how to build a Voice of the Customer strategy.
+See our previous article about how to build a Voice of the Customer strategy.

 2. Centralise the VoC programme

 A central, integrated team responsible for all the listening, analysis and reporting can provide numerous efficiencies, as well as ensuring that the initiative is running on a single standardised set of tools are used.